splunk/public-o11y-docs/gdi/collectd/collectd-kafka-producer.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/kafka_producer` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/kafka_producer` monitor type by using the SignalFx Smart Agent receiver.

 Use this integration to monitor a Java-based Kafka producer using GenericJMX.
 This monitor has a set of built-in MBeans configured for which it pulls metrics from the Kafka producer's JMX endpoint.